AymanJabr/MCP-Powered-Chef-Simulator-Game/documentation/5_mcp_integration.md

   "tool_name": "prepare_ingredient",
   "description": "Prepare an ingredient for cooking", "parameters": {
-    "ingredient_id": "ID of the ingredient to prepare", "preparation_method": "Method to use (chop, dice, mince, etc.)", "quantity": "Amount to prepare"
+    "ingredientId": "ID of the ingredient to prepare", "preparation_method": "Method to use (chop, dice, mince, etc.)", "quantity": "Amount to prepare"
   }